 The Aronoff Center is a performing arts center in downtown Cincinnati comprised of three multi-purpose auditoriums.
-The largest venue, Procter & Gamble Hall, features a beautiful fiber optic star ceiling that was recently upgraded with LED illuminators.
+The largest venue, Procter & Gamble Hall, features a beautiful fiber optic star ceiling that was recently upgraded with an LED retrofit.
 Theatre Consultants Collaborative (TCC) worked alongside Vincent Lighting Systems and The Black Tank to conceive and implement the theater’s new fiber optic lighting system using nearly one-hundred Rosco Pica Cube™ 4C fixtures.
 Below, Paul Sanow from TCC explains how and why they used the Pica Cubes as fiber optic illuminators to create a bright and colorful starlight effect.

 This 2015 post on the Aronoff Center’s Instagram page illustrates the original fiber optic ceiling inside Procter & Gamble Hall using the uncolored MR16 illuminators.